Discount-Ticket-Slay/ticketslave/README.md

 # Fair Ticketing System Web Application (TicketSlave)

 ## Introduction
 A web application that implements a fair ticketing system for concert events.
-The application allows users to buy and sell tickets for events.
-The application also allows event organizers to create events and sell tickets for their events but with limited support.
+The application allows users to buy tickets for events.
+The application also allows event organisers to create events and sell tickets for their events but with limited support.

 ## Table of Contents
 - [Introduction](#introduction)